RedClouud/ICS-test-bed-PoC/README.md

 _Figure 2: Datasets directory storing simulated data_
 ![Datasets directory storing simulated data](assets/dataset-example.png)

 The simulated data could be used for developing machine learning experiment.
-For simplicity, we have used [PyCaret](https://pycaret.org/), an open-source machine learning library in Python, to train a unsupervised time series anomaly detection using the datasets created from TRIST.
+For simplicity, we have used [PyCaret](https://pycaret.org/), an open-source machine learning library in Python, to train unsupervised time series anomaly detection using the datasets created from TRIST.

 **7. Memory consumption**